Home > Blog > Materializing Digital Transformation

 Author: Takuya Kitazawa

-Takuya Kitazawa is a freelance software developer, previously working at a Big Tech and Silicon Valley-based start-up company where he wore multiple hats as a full-stack software developer, machine learning engineer, data scientist, and product manager.
-At the intersection of technological and social aspects of data-driven applications, he is passionate about promoting the ethical use of information technologies through his mentoring, business consultation, and public engagement activities.
+Takuya Kitazawa is a freelance software developer based in British Columbia, Canada.
+As a technologist specializing in AI and data-driven solutions, he has worked globally at Big Tech and start-up companies for a decade.
+At the intersection of tech and society, he is passionate about promoting the ethical use of information technologies through his mentoring, business consultation, and public engagement activities.
 See CV for more information, or contact at [email protected].

-Gift a cup of coffee
+Now Gift a cup of coffee

 Disclaimer